ggegoge/PyTDM/README.md

 We shall get back to that later

 ### usage
-An example for how well does the software work with approxima... _translation_ of polish words is to be seen in the `demo.py` file.
-You just can run it and then see how well it handles the most sacred polish song (actually the second sacred-est. For the most sacred one see `barka.py` (both demo files are in the `demo` directory but you should run them in the same directory `mowa.py` is)) – the anthem of the third republic of Poland.
+An example for how well does the software work with approxima... _translation_ of polish words is to be seen in the `demo.py` file (avalaible on [my github](https://github.com/test0wanie/PyTDM)).
+You just can run it and then see how well it handles the most sacred polish song (actually the second sacred-est. For the most sacred one see `barka.py`.
+Both demo files are in the [`demos`](https://github.com/test0wanie/PyTDM/tree/master/demos) github directory) – the anthem of the third republic of Poland.
+Actually there is a video showing how the `demo.py` file works (recorded in low quality by me and posted on youtube) [here](https://youtu.be/bHWxwoAm0OE).

 But just for simple basic stuff you should do it as follows: